misterpibbs/QuickExchange/README.md

 A super simple script to quickly automate the connection between your local machine and the on premises exchange server via Powershell.

-Ends with a popup for one click session cleanup.

 ## Getting Started

 Simply clone this repository and run the script from folder using .\QuickExchange